simple-hope/simple-hope.github.io/_posts/2022-06-24-film-review.markdown

 to Zari: Look, what's happening tonight is a one-time special.
 Be in the moment, here, now.

 You are right in me and Zari.
 We are a bit stuck.
 But I've been okay with it because, well, I'm afraid of what comes next.
+#### 5
+Nate: He made me realize that I've been using your totum as an excuse not to take the next step.

+#### 7
+to Astra: Young ones like you think it's all about now.
+It's not.
+We are all just branches on a tree.
+There are some below us, some yet to come.
+This war gave us a chance to finally wake this country up.
+But that doesn't happen overnight.
+Slow and steady progress, that's sustainable progress.

+Astra: You don't stick a knife in a man's back nine inches, and then pull it out six inches and call it progress.
+It's torture. （用刀捅人捅进去9寸，然后再拔出来那6寸不叫进步，那叫折磨。）

+to Astra: What good is change if it doesn't last?